Lesser-known Jervis Bay beaches to sink your toes into

 Honeymoon Bay

-From the air, the small, sheltered Honeymoon Bay resembles an opal, ringed with blues and golds that fade into a perfect crescent of sand.
-It’s the perfect spot for swimming, minus the surf.
-And if you want to linger, there’s a campground just steps from the sand.
-Take note: It books out quickly over the summer months, so get in fast.
-You’re just a short distance from Currarong, the Point Perpendicular Lighthouse and all manner of walking trails.
+From above, the small, sheltered Honeymoon Bay resembles an opal, ringed with blues and golds that fade into a perfect crescent of sand.
+It’s an idyllic spot for swimming, with calm waters and no surf.
+If you’d like to linger, a campground sits just steps from the beach, though it books out quickly in summer so plan ahead.
+You’re only a short distance from Currarong, the Point Perpendicular Lighthouse and lots of walking trails.

 Aerial overlooking Honeymoon Bay - Jervis Bay - South Coast